Wondering what to pack for our trips to Iceland in early October?

 Merino wool clothing is expensive, but it will last you a lifetime.
 It requires less washing (good for you and for the environment), it is very light (less packing), regulates heat so you sweat less, is natural (rather than made with chemicals) and if it keeps sheep warm in the coldest of weathers, it can also keep you warm!

-Clothing made from merino wool is usually sold based on the thickness, we find that 175gr is good for the type of weather we will encounter in October and May, but you can decide what’s best for you depending on how many layers you plan to wear and how prone you are to feeling cold.
+Clothing made from merino wool is usually sold based on the thickness, I find that 175gr is good for the type of weather I will encounter in October and May, but you can decide what’s best for you depending on how many layers you plan to wear and how prone you are to feeling cold.
 Some of my merino wool layers are 400gr.

-We particularly like the Kiwi brand Icebreaker, which is made of sustainable merino wool.
-We have worn their products in Iceland and other cold / all-weather / windy destinations like the Faroe Islands.
+I particularly like the Kiwi brand Icebreaker, which is made of sustainable merino wool.
+I have worn their products in Iceland and other cold / all-weather / windy destinations like the Faroe Islands.
 Luckily, they are widely available on Amazon so you should have no issues finding them.
 They are also often available at outdoor stores.

 Whether you decide to pick a thermal top only or a thermal top and bottom layer depends on how cold you normally get.
 I like to wear merino leggings under my pants, unless they are fleece-lined ski pants.
 There, I said it!